-I've just completed my third year at Northeastern University in Boston pursuing a B.S. in Physics.
-This will be my third year working with Varsity tutors, and I am very excited to meet and work with you!
+My name is Zach, and I am a software engineer with a B.S. in Physics from Northeastern University.
+This will be my fifth year working with Varsity tutors, and I am very excited to meet and work with you!
 I'm very passionate about learning and have dedicated much of my time to learning as much as I possibly can about how the world works.
 Ice Hockey is also a large part of my life as I have been playing since I was 8.
 I also am very interested in music and currently learning how to play the piano and guitar.
 Throughout the last two years of my high school career, I spent upwards of 20 hours a week tutoring in subjects including AP Physics 1, AP Calculus AB/BC, Middle School Mathematics, Science, and Spanish, Regents Geometry, Regents Algebra, Regents Trigonometry, and US History.
 I understand how the young adolescent mind operates, and am able to employ several different teaching styles (e.g. visual, conceptual, verbal) due to my knowledge of the subject at hand.
 I also have much experience with adolescents through my tutoring experience, coaching ice hockey, and working at a summer camp.
 I am proficient in mathematics and most fields of science with special concentration in Calculus (1-3) and Physics (1-2), and have used these skills as an electronics tester and designer at Draper Labs.
 I have a passion in these fields and look to enhance students' understanding of the concept as opposed to merely memorizing information to pass an exam.
 I look forward to hearing from you, and helping you make great strides in your academic career!

 Education & Certification